House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: septian intizom armedi, Shutterstock

-Some rarer materials are added to the vinyl floorings, though.
-For instance, there has recently been a crushed lab-created diamond wear layer that has been developed.
+Ceramic beads are added to some vinyl flooring, and a crushed diamond wear layer has been developed.
 This should be much more durable than most other options, but it is currently difficult to acquire.

 Thickness

 The thickness of the vinyl directly affects its cost.
 Thickness is given in “mils.”
 One mil equals about 0.001 inches.
-You can find vinyl that is anywhere from 4 mils to 40 mils thick.
-The cheapest flooring usually has up to 8 mils, while most have anywhere from 12-20 mils.
-A few may have as much as 40 mils, though these floorings are typically very expensive and for industrial use.
+You can find vinyl anywhere from 4 mils to 40 mils thick.
+The cheapest flooring usually has up to 8 mils, while most have anywhere from 12–20.
+A few may have as much as 40 mils, but they are typically costly and for industrial use.

 Generally, the thicker the flooring, the more expensive it will be.
-This is simply because there is more material involved in making it, so the cost is higher.
-Usually, thicker floor will cost anywhere from $4 to $7.
+This is simply because more material is involved in making it, so the cost is higher.
+Usually, a thicker floor will cost anywhere from $4 to $7.

 divider 6